Supplemental Tuition Fees Exemption Program for Foreign Students – 2020-2021 (MES-UL)

 IMPORTANT: Tuition fees for students granted this exemption will not be adjusted until after the deadline for complete or partial withdrawal from courses with a refund.

-The scholarship will be valid for one year (summer 2017, fall 2017, and winter 2018) and renewable on the recommendation of the research director and verification of the satisfactory progress in your studies for up to the first 8 semesters of full-time enrolment in the doctoral program, or a maximum of 96 billed credits (beyond these limits, the exemption is no longer granted).
+The scholarship will be valid for one year and renewable on the recommendation of the research director and verification of the satisfactory progress in your studies for up to the first 8 semesters of full-time enrolment in the doctoral program, or until the number of crédits in the regular program is reached (90 or 96 crédits depending on the doctoral program for which the exemption was granted initially).
+Beyond these limits, the exemption is no longer granted.

-You will be granted the exemption for courses and activities recognized on your compliance report (Rapport de cheminement) available in Capsule, based on the normal path of your study program.
+You will be granted the exemption for courses and activities recognized on your compliance report (Rapport de cheminement).
 Additional courses are payable at the higher rate.

 Bureau des bourses et de l’aide financière reserves the right to withhold the exemption for courses and activities that would not be recognized on your compliance report (Rapport de cheminement) or that would not be taken in the normal path of your study program.